r4bbitjs/r4bbitjs-website/docs/advanced-guides/logger.md

 We already saw as a default option that we can colorize the logs by default in `isJson: false` option.

 But not just that, we can even change the color palette of logging colors.
-In order to do that we need to pass hexadecimal colors to the colors options
+In order to do that, we need to pass hexadecimal colors to the colors options

 ```ts